Blue-Rabbit-Vet/data-integration-code-challenge/README.md

 Navigate to root directory and run, docker compose up

-You will also find the an sh file to create a topic with the name of 'players' in root/src/main/resource/config
+You will also find the a sh file to create a topic with the name of 'players' in root/src/main/resource/config

 Once everything is up and running you can navigate to http://localhost:3000/